roalyr/GDTLancer-game-design/GDD-COMBINED-TEXT.md

 * **Purpose:** To provide pure, skill-based ship-to-ship fighting focused on disabling tactics.
 * **Mechanics:**
     * **Trigger:** Initiated by an event from Free Flight (e.g., ambush) or by accepting a mission that requires combat.
     * **Core Gameplay:** Players have direct control over their ship's movement and equipped **Utility Tools**.
-The core gameplay loop involves maneuvering, aiming, and using tools (like Ablative Lasers or Rotary Drills acting as lances) to disable the enemy (e.g., reduce Hull Integrity to 0, achieve a specific objective like grappling).
+The core gameplay loop involves maneuvering, aiming, and using tools (like Ablative Lasers or Rotary Drills) to disable the enemy.
+This includes high-thrust industrial actions, such as using grapples to hold a target or drills to breach a hull, enabled by the **G-Stasis Cradle**.
     * **Targeting:** For Phase 1, targeting is limited to the enemy ship's main hull.
     * **Objective:** The challenge is successfully completed when all designated hostile targets are **neutralized** (Hull Integrity reaches 0 or another disable condition is met).
     * **Consequences of Damage:** Taking significant hull damage during the challenge, even if victorious, can result in a new "Ship Quirk" being added to the player's vessel.